ryanberckmans/noric-bot/README.md

 IDE support for this toolchain is provided by [atom-ide-scala](https://github.com/laughedelic/atom-ide-scala) and Dotty's implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).

 Scala is my favorite language and I'm excited for Scala 3.
 I think Scala is the best mainstream language with a sophisticated type system.
 Sophisticated type systems are money in the bank.
-Going from TypeScript to Scala is like going from JavaScript to TypeScript.
+For me, from a type system perspective, going from TypeScript to Scala is like going from JavaScript to TypeScript.
+(I love TypeScript and write a lot of it!)

 Scala 3 launches in 2020 after a new compiler was written over a five year period.
 The new compiler is named "Dotty".